This is Marketing

 Here are the five steps to marketing effectively in today's world:

-Invent a thing worth making, with a story worth telling, and a contribution worth talking about.
+- Invent: Invent a thing worth making, with a story worth telling, and a contribution worth talking about.

-Design and build your invention in such a way that a few people—your smallest viable market—will really benefit from it.
+- Build: Design and build your invention in such a way that a few people—your smallest viable market—will really benefit from it.

 - Story: Tell a story that matches the dreams and narrative of that small market of people.

-This is the step where people get excited about your invention.
+- Spread the word: This is the step where people get excited about your invention.